Visual DialogScript

-Visual DialogScript (VDS) is an interpreted programming language for Microsoft Windows.
-It can be used to create small and fast programs.
-VDS has a large number of dialog and graphical elements available to create professional looking programs.
-VDS programs have access to the Windows API; therefore, it is possible to write applications that can perform the same advanced tasks as other programming languages such as Visual Basic, C++, or Delphi.
+Visual DialogScript (VDS) is an interpreted programming language for Microsoft Windows, using dialog and graphic elements to create programs.
+VDS is similar to other programming languages such as Visual Basic, C++, or Delphi, as they use Windows API.

 Language

-Unlike other programming languages, the syntax of VDS is very simple.
-Each command occupies one line, and has a plain English name that clearly describes its purpose.
-Variables are typeless, and can hold many kinds of information, for example, numbers or text.
-Functions are clearly distinguishable with names that start with '@', just like a spreadsheet.
+The syntax of VDS is straightforward.
+Each command occupies one line and has a plain English name that clearly describes its purpose.
+Variables are typeless and can hold many kinds of information, such as numbers or text.
+Functions are clearly distinguishable with names that start with '@', similar to a spreadsheet.

-The DialogScript language has a simple syntax not unlike MS-DOS batch language.
+The DialogScript language has a syntax similar to the MS-DOS batch language.
 It is designed for ease of use and efficiency when being interpreted by the run-time engine.
 There are 10 system variables, %0 to %9, which initially have the script file name in %0 and command line parameters in %1 through %9, just as in a batch file.
-There are also a further 26 user variables, %A to %Z. The contents of all variables (including system ones) can be changed once the script is running.
+There are also a further 26 user variables, from %A to %Z. The contents of all variables (including system ones) can be changed once the script is running.
 There are now also 4032 global variables.
-These variables begin with %%, a letter, then alphanumerics plus underscores (e.g. %%my_variable_1.)
+These variables begin with %%, a letter, then alphanumerics plus underscores (e.g., %%my_variable_1.)
 There is no limit on the length of these user-defined variable names.